V2X-Real: a Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception

 \subsection{V2X Cooperative Perception}

 Cooperative perception aims to enhance the perception capability of the V2X system by leveraging the shared information among connected agents.
-According to its fusion strategies, it can be broadly classified into three categories: 1) Early Fusion where the raw LiDAR point clouds are transmitted and the ego agent will aggregate the raw data to predict objects, 2) Late Fusion~\cite{rawashdeh2018collaborative} where the detection outputs are circulated and then fused into a consistent prediction, 3) Intermediate Fusion~\cite{wang2020v2vnet,xu2022v2x,xu2022opv2v,hu2022where2comm,li2021learning,su2023uncertainty}where the intermediate neural features are shared and fused.
-Though early Fusion preserves the raw sensing information and thus can potentially reach higher accuracy, the high bandwidth requirement of transmitting raw data makes it infeasible in real-world scenario.
-On the other hand, Late Fusion requires minimal bandwidth, but it will lose the context information during transmission, leading to inferior performance.
-For a good-trade-off between bandwidth requirements and accuracy, Intermediate Fusion has increasing attentions.
+According to its fusion strategies, it can be broadly classified into three categories: 1) Early Fusion where the raw LiDAR point clouds are transmitted and the ego agent will aggregate the raw data to predict objects, 2) Late Fusion~\cite{rawashdeh2018collaborative} where the detection outputs are circulated and then fused into a consistent prediction, 3) Intermediate Fusion~\cite{wang2020v2vnet,xu2022v2x,xu2022opv2v,hu2022where2comm,li2021learning,su2023uncertainty,xu2023model}where the intermediate neural features are shared and fused.
+Though early Fusion preserves the raw information and thus can potentially reach higher accuracy, the high bandwidth requirement of transmitting raw data makes it infeasible in real-world scenarios.
+On the other hand, Late Fusion requires minimal bandwidth but loses the context information during transmission, resulting in inferior performance with compound errors.
+To strike a good balance between bandwidth requirements and accuracy, Intermediate Fusion has been gaining increasing attention.
 AttFuse~\cite{xu2022opv2v} presents an attention-based fusion strategy to refine multi-agent's BEV features.
-V2VNet~\cite{wang2020v2vnet} employs a graph neural network architecture to iteratively refine features and conduct joint perception and prediction.
+V2VNet~\cite{wang2020v2vnet} employs a graph neural network architecture for joint perception and prediction.
 F-Cooper~\cite{chen2019f} presents a pooling mechanism to identify salient features.
 V2X-ViT~\cite{xu2022v2x} and CoBEVT~\cite{xu2022cobevt} employ a sparse vision transformer for V2X collaborations.
 HM-ViT~\cite{xiang2023hm} presents a 3D heterogeneous graph transformer for camera and LiDAR fusion.